iamcxds/kriegspiel/README.md

 This game is a simulation of the battle in the Napoleonic Wars.
 Two armies with a limited amount of units fight on a 25⨉20 board.
 The game ends by occupying(thus destroying) the enemy's all 🎪Arsenals.

-Each player can move up 5 units and attack 1 enemy per turn.
+Each player can move up to 5 units and attack 1 enemy per turn.
 The 🐴speed affects the unit's movement range in one turn.

 ![move](resource/move.png)